Showing posts with label mooresville. Show all posts

 The Cumberland Presbyterian Church

-This faith was organized in Dickson County, Tenn., Feb.
-4, 1810, as an outgrowth of the Great Religious Revival of 1800.
-Its founders were ministers of the Presbyterian Church who rejected the doctrine of election and reprobation.
-They formulated and published a “Brief Statement” setting forth the points wherein Cumberland Presbyterians dissented from the Westminster Confession of Faith.
+This faith was organized in Dickson County, Tenn., on February 4, 1810, as an outgrowth of the Great Religious Revival of 1800.
+Its founders were ministers of the Presbyterian Church who rejected February of the election and reprobation.
+They formulated and published a "Brief Statement" setting forth the points wherein Cumberland Presbyterians dissented from the Westminster Confession of Faith.

-Robert Donnell, one of the founding fathers of the church, was preaching in this area as early as 1810.
-About 1834 he moved from Tenn. to Mooresville and was largely responsible for the early growth of the faith locally.
+Robert Donnell, one of the church's founding fathers, was preaching in this area as early as 1810.
+About 1834, he moved from Tenn. to Mooresville and was primarily responsible for the early growth of the faith locally.

-Mary Ann Walton, a local benefactor, died in 1899 willing much of her estate in trust to the Presbytery.
-Her will was contested and upheld three times by the Alabama Supreme Court in Woodroof vs. Hundley.
+Mary Ann Walton, a local benefactor, died in 1899, willing much of her estate in trust to the Presbytery.
+The Alabama Supreme Court contested and upheld her will three times in Woodroof vs. Hundley.